Updated: March 31, 2026

 Heritage Walk in Saint-André-Avellin

-With its rich heritage and beautiful surroundings, Saint-André-Avellin is full of places to explore.
-Take the time to wander through these historic sites and let yourself be swept away by their unique charm.
+Thanks to its rich heritage and beautiful surroundings, Saint-André-Avellin is full of places to explore.
+Take the time to stroll through these historic sites and let yourself be swept away by their unique charm.

-Round out your visit with a stop at the Pioneers Museum, a building with striking architecture that houses a rich collection of historical artifacts.
-As you explore the exhibition, take a journey back in time and immerse yourself in the village’s history, from its origins to the present day.
+Round out your tour with a visit to the Pioneers Museum, a building with remarkable architecture that houses a rich collection of historical artifacts.
+As you explore the exhibition, take a journey back in time and immerse yourself in the history of the village, from its origins to the present day.

 A cultural getaway not to be missed for history buffs and those who love exploring!